NET WORTH: $75 Million, estimated

 HUMAN SERVICES: Puck and his ex-wife Barbara Lazaroff founded the Puck-Lazaroff Charitable Foundation.
 For decades, the foundation hosted the annual American Wine and Food Festival, which has benefited Meals-on-Wheels programs of Los Angeles, raising more than $13 million through the years.
 These Meals-on-Wheels programs provided "a warm, nourishing meal every day to homebound individuals, primarily the elderly."
 Last decade, Puck resigned from the board of Puck-Lazaroff Charitable Foundation.
 Lazaroff continues some of this work through the renamed American Wine & Food Festival Foundation for Meals-on-Wheels.
 Puck has participated in the Los Angeles Food and Wine Festival, which raises money for Meals-on-Wheels as well.

 HEALTH: Decades ago, Barbara Lazaroff and Puck founded the annual California Spirit Event, which has raised millions of dollars to support the American Cancer Society.
-Support has also gone to Alzheimer's Association, Lance Armstrong Foundation, Nevada Cancer Institute, Children's Diabetes Foundation, Race to MS, the Special Olympics, Cystic Fibrosis Society, and more.
+Puck has also supported Alzheimer's Association, Lance Armstrong Foundation, Nevada Cancer Institute, Children's Diabetes Foundation, Race to MS, the Special Olympics, Cystic Fibrosis Society, and more.

 OTHER: Spago has hosted Passover Seder to benefit Mazon for hunger relief.
 Puck has also supported the Animal Foundation in Las Vegas.

-LOOKING FORWARD: These days, Puck appears to be doing a lot of his work without a formal charitable vehicle.
-This makes the full scope of his philanthropy, and where it's going, hard to get a handle on.
+LOOKING FORWARD: These days, Puck appears to be doing a lot of his work without a formal charitable organization.
+This makes the full scope of his philanthropy, and where it is going, hard to get a handle on.